bamlab/dev-standards/react-native/setup/add-native-module.mo.md

 # [MO] Adding a native module
 The time needed for this depends largely on the native module and the features you want.
 If you don't count the feature implementation (so only installing the native module) and if everything goes well, it should not take more than 1 hour.

-However, some uncommon packages are more nasty than others on Android, or iOS, or both, so I recommend to foresee 3 hours.
+However, some uncommon packages are more nasty than others on Android, or iOS, or both.
+So if you install a native module that was not yet used by BAM, I recommend to foresee 3 hours and a TIMEBOX.

 ## Owner: [Louis Lagrange](https://github.com/Minishlink)